shinehome888-commits/ShineGPT/README.md

 ![AI for Good](https://img.shields.io/badge/Mission-Empower-Affordable)

 > **No internet?
 No problem.**
-> shineGPT teaches AI, Blockchain, Crypto, and the Future of Work — even on a basic phone with only SMS.
+> ShineGPT teaches AI, Blockchain, Crypto, and the Future of Work — even on a basic phone with only SMS.

 ---